seregious/CryptoCurrency/README.md

 # CryptoCurrency
-Educational project CryptoCurrency on working with MVVM, SQLite(Room), Coroutine, Picasso, GSON and Retrofit App dowloads top 10 cryptos from coingecko API in RecycleView.
+Educational project CryptoCurrency on working with MVVM, SQLite(Room), Coroutine, Picasso, GSON and Retrofit.

+App dowloads top 10 cryptos from coingecko API in RecycleView.

 Clicking on the coin opens the activity with detailed information.

 <p float="left">